david-garza/enterococci_prediction_analysis/README.md

 Utilized SELECT Count ( distint snowfall1) to examine the number of snowfall days in weather_station1.
 Of the 16983 records only 4 days registard snowfall.
 This lead to the teams decision to drop the dnowfall1 column and not use it as part of our analysis.

+Create View and Join Tables:

+- Use a righ join to join water_quality to beach_attributes on beach_attributes.beach_id = water_quality.beach_id.
+- Use a left join to join weather_station1, weather_Station18, and weather_station 54  to water_quality on water_quality.data = weather_station(number).date(number).
+Number equates the station number.
+- Added a where clause to exclude beaches that were not on Galveston island.
+The beach_attributes data frame included beaches throughout Galveston county which was much larger area the the analysis area.
+We utilized the WHERE clause to exclude latitudes and longitunes that expanded further than Galvestion Island.
+- Created a View galveston_data_join and selected the column we wanted to call form each table.
+The view was crated to give all teammates access to the joined tables.

 ### Future Work / Suggestions